 |---|---|

-During the 2021-2022 academic year, Tarleton State University handed out 74 bachelor's degrees in natural resources & conservation.
-This is a decrease of 23% over the previous year when 96 degrees were handed out.
+For the most recent IPEDS reporting year, Tarleton State University handed out 94 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |